bbeck/keyboard-shortcuts-for-google-search/README.markdown

 * If you hit next on the last item of a page or prev on the first item of a page switch pages?
 * What to do when the search button has focus and movement happens or enter/esc is pushed?
 * Add Google Analytics tracking to better understand the size of the userbase.
-* Command+Enter, Control+Enter open result in new tab?
-Another shortcut for new window?
+* Shortcut for new window?
 * g-w Go to web search, g-i Go to image search, etc.  Even on google home page.
 * Remember which item/page was selected if you choose to navigate to one and then hit the back button.